Featherbedding: Economics

 Featherbedding is commonly seen by economists as a solution to "who should bear the burden of technological change?"

 Labor economists often argue that featherbedding can be construed as the most economically optimal position from both an employer's and employee's perspective, since it can be seen as distributing the costs of technological change.
 Featherbedding only emerges under certain circumstances.
 Chief among these is that the employer has an exploitable surplus (e.g., profit) to support the practice.
 Featherbedding also arises where market forces fail and organizations are permitted to be noncompetitive.
-Under this analysis, corporations (for example) are already inefficient and featherbedding does not make them more or less so.
+Under that analysis, corporations (for example) are already inefficient, and featherbedding does not make them more or less so.
 Featherbedding can, in some circumstances, take excess resources (profits) away from the employer and give them to workers in the form of more income per worker or higher numbers of employees at the same income level.
 Featherbedding is considered economically efficient because it occurs in the give-and-take of collective bargaining.
-If employers were relatively strong vis-a-vis unions, unions would be unable to impose featherbedding on them.
+If employers were relatively strong, unions would be unable to impose featherbedding on them.
 As the politico-socio-economic strength of each party changes over time, collective bargaining outcomes will as well, enlarging or reducing the number and impact of featherbedding rules on the employer.

-More recent political analyses of featherbedding have concluded that featherbedding is not necessarily economically optimal, but is better than other forms of bargaining.
+More recent political analyses of featherbedding have concluded that featherbedding is not necessarily economically optimal but is better than other forms of bargaining.
 Under this analysis, the best form of collective bargaining would be one in which the union and employer bargain not only over wages but the level of employment.
 Most unions in the United States, for example, bargain solely over wages.
 Bargaining over work rules (featherbedding) as well as wages achieves outcomes close to those reached by bargaining solely over wages, but is better than bargaining over wages alone.

 Non-economic perspectives

 Legal scholars and certain social theorists argue that featherbedding may be an expression of the concept of a job as a property right.
-These analysts argue that while the owner or employer has the "right" to extract profit because of his or her investment of capital, so the worker has the "right" to extract profit because of his or her investment of labor.
-Featherbedding, it is argued, arises and becomes a significant problem in places where the job property right is not part of the legal regime and remains unprotected (such as the United States).
+Such analysts argue that while the owner or employer has the "right" to extract profit because of his or her investment of capital, the worker has the "right" to extract profit because of his or her investment of labor.
+Featherbedding, it is argued, arises and becomes a significant problem if the job property right is not part of the legal regime and remains unprotected (such as the United States).

 Seizing on economists' emphasis on power in the workplace, other social theorists conclude that featherbedding is a result of weak labor unions and unenforced and unprotected worker rights.
-Under this analysis, featherbedding is a response by unions to their weakness, not strength.
+Under that analysis, featherbedding is a response by unions to their weakness, not strength.

 Improved workplace employment rights, improved economic policies and less antagonistic labor-management relations, it is argued, would reduce featherbedding.